arunkumar-mourougappane/open-weather-wizard/README.md

 ## Technology Stack

 - **Rust:** The core application logic is written in Rust, providing performance and safety.
-- **GTK4 & Relm4:** The graphical user interface is built using GTK4 and the Relm4 framework, following The Elm Architecture.
+- **GTK4:** The graphical user interface is built using GTK4 with native Rust bindings.
 - **Tokio:** Asynchronous operations, such as fetching weather data, are handled by Tokio.
 - **Serde:** For serializing and deserializing configuration and API data.
+- **Reqwest:** For making HTTP requests to weather API services.

 ## Animated Icons